himanshuguptaofficial/Bioinformatics-Developmental-Projects/02-survival-risk-score/README.md

 | Median OS, low risk | 1877 days (~5.1 years) | — |

 Median survival differs by roughly 720 days in the apparent analysis, about two years.
-But the right-hand column is the important one: when the entire selection pipeline is re-run inside cross-validation folds so that no patient is scored by a model that has seen their outcome, the performance collapses to chance.
-The apparent numbers are what this construction produces; project 05 measures how much of it is real, and the answer is essentially none.
+But the right-hand column displays that when the entire selection pipeline is re-run inside cross-validation folds so that no patient is scored by a model that has seen their outcome, the performance dratically decreases.
+The apparent numbers are what this construction produces; project 05 measures how much of it is valid / experimentally relevant.

-Age went into the model as a covariate and was not significant (HR 1.011 per year, p = 0.197), so the separation is not an age artifact.
+Age went into the model as a covariate and was not significant (HR 1.011 per year, p = 0.197) so the separation is not an age artifact.

-### Why the contrast with project 01 is instructive
-Taken one at a time these lncRNAs are unremarkable and one of the five (ENSG00000241912) is not even significant on its own at p = 0.172.
-Put together, they reach p = 1.2 × 10⁻⁹.
-When this analysis was first written, that contrast read as "the signal is real but distributed, and only a composite recovers it."
-[Project 05](../05-honest-validation) shows the correct reading is less flattering: a pipeline that screens 12,290 lncRNAs on 216 patients can assemble a composite this impressive from noise, and the p-value mostly measures the flexibility of the selection procedure rather than biology.
-Project 01's null was the truthful result all along.

 ### Limitations
 - This is not out-of-sample performance.
 The signature was selected on this